andrislapins/vagrant-minikube-terraform-sonarqube/README.md

 # SonarQube on Minikube with Terraform & Helm

 This repository primarly demonstrates an automated deployment of SonarQube on a Minikube cluster using Terraform and Helm.
-Host system setup for the whole deployment has been tested using Vagrant and `setup-general.sh` Bash script.
+Host system setup for the whole deployment has been tested using Vagrant and `setup-on-ubuntu.sh` Bash script.
-Check out `setup-general.sh` for dependencies if preparing your environment without Vagrant.
+Check out `setup-on-ubuntu.sh` for dependencies if preparing your environment without Vagrant.
 The setup performs the following tasks:

 1. **Installs Required Tools:**